 - In September, WaterWoman Project and The Gates Foundation engaged on Gender, Women and Water Careers at World Water Congress in Copenhagen.

-- Also in September, WaterRising released its WaterWoman Project Explainer video, a co-production of Five59 Labs and Out of the Blue Solutions.
+- Soon after, WaterRising released its WaterWoman Project Explainer video, a co-production of Five59 Labs and Out of the Blue Solutions.

 - Later in September, WaterWoman Project attends Stands Up for Gender at Clinton Global Initiative during UNGA in NYC.

 - In October, WaterRising’s WaterWoman Project hosted WaterWoman Tables with some of the country’s top DEI leaders in water utility operations during WEFTEC.
 WaterRising’s all-women delegation then met with World Environment Federation leadership to secure commitment to the WaterWoman Project.
 The delegation then met with Madam Mayor Cantrell and City of New Orleans Water and Sewer Director Ghassan Korban, who committed to the WaterWoman workforce digital training program, along with the WaterWoman 25×25 plan.

 - On October 27, WaterRising Institute, in collaboration with Out of the Blue Solutions and Five59 Labs, held its first WaterWoman Project Study Strategy Meeting, hosted at World Environment Federation in Alexandria, Virginia, to map out a preliminary plan for designing the study.
 WaterRising was joined by a coalition of utility operators, industry, technology, HR, World Bank Water, and others.